youssef-mansor/TheAgentCompany/workspaces/tasks/ds-find-meeting-spreadsheet/checkpoints.md

 ## Checkpoint 1 (1pts)

-The agent includes a `link.txt` file under `/workspace/` with the correct file link. (i.e., https://ogma.lti.cs.cmu.edu/apps/files/files/1447?dir=/Documents/Data%20Analysis&openfile=true)
+The agent includes a `link.txt` file under `/workspace/` with the correct file link.

 ## Checkpoint 2 (1pts)